Global Representation of the Conditional LATE Model: A Separability Result: Implications

 \end{corollary}

-This first implication means that the function $m$ provides an observable ordering of the instrument values by the strength they affect the individual to take up the treatment, and this ordering remains invariant under different values of $X$.
+This first implication means that the function $m$ provides an observable ordering of the instrument values by their strength of pushing individuals to take up the treatment.
+That is, in the CLATE model, we can rank the instrument values by their effectiveness of inducing individuals into the treatment status.
+This ordering remains invariant under different values of $X$ because the monotonicity is assumed to be global (Assumption \ref{ass:monotonicity}).
+However, we do not impose the ``normalization'' that a higher value of the instrument always leads to more treatment take-ups, so the function $m$ need not be increasing.

 The second implication uses the identified $m$ to derive a set of testable implications of the CLATE model.
-This set of testable implications is stronger than the that of the marginal treatment effect model derived in \cite{heckman2005structural} as the role of Z is fully summarized by the function $m$,\footnote{Notice that notation ``$Z$'' in \cite{heckman2005structural} is different from ours as it represents the joint set of the instruments and covariates.
-By constrast, $Z$ only contains the excluded instruments in our paper.
-Accordingly, the set of testable implications we derive is stronger in the sense that $m$ only depends on the excluded instrument, which is a result of the monotonicity condition imposed by the CLATE model.} but they are weaker than the testable implications presented by Equation (3.3) in \cite{kitagawa2015test} because there it is explicitly assumed that no defier exists for any value of $x$.
+This set of testable implications is a refinement of the testable implications of the marginal treatment effect framework derived in \cite{heckman2005structural} as the role of Z is fully summarized by the function $m$.\footnote{Notice that notation ``$Z$'' in \cite{heckman2005structural} is different from ours as it represents the joint set of the instruments and covariates.
+By contrast, $Z$ only contains the excluded instruments in our paper.
+Accordingly, the set of testable implications we derive is also stronger in that $m$ only depends on the excluded instrument, which is a result of the monotonicity condition imposed by the CLATE model.} The testable implications are also analogous to those presented in Equation (3.3) in \cite{kitagawa2015test} except that, here, $m(Z)$, but not $Z$ itself, enters the conditioning set.
+That is, the testable implications we derived do not restrict the direction of the effect of $Z$ on the treatment take-up.
+The distinction appears as we do not explicitly assume that no defier exists as \cite{kitagawa2015test} does.
+We only assume that defiers and compliers can not both exist.
+That is, as stated in Assumption \ref{ass:monotonicity}, we leave the direction of monotonicity unspecified. \footnote{If the function $m$ were known and increasing, the testable implication in this paper would essentially reduce to Equation (3.3) in \cite{kitagawa2015test}, except that $Z$ can possibly be non-binary in our case.
+Combined with the testing procedure proposed in Section 3.1 in his paper to handle multivalued instruments, we may likewise design a test for our implication.}